trolando/sylvan/README.md

 Sylvan [![Build Status](https://travis-ci.org/trolando/sylvan.svg?branch=master)](https://travis-ci.org/trolando/sylvan)
 ======
 Sylvan is a parallel (multi-core) multi-terminal binary decision diagram library written in C.
+Sylvan implements typical binary decision diagram operations also found in libraries like CUDD, but provides scalable parallel execution of these operations and is more versatile thanks to supporting custom decision diagram terminal types.

 Sylvan implements parallelized operations on binary decision diagrams supporting any kind of terminal, including standard Booleans, integers, floating points and any user-defined types.
 Sylvan also implements operations on specialized list decision diagrams for model-checking.